dogancelik/irccloud-sws/README.md

 <img src="sws.jpg">

 ### Custom aliases (Examples):
+Format is: `alias,your original text`

 ```
 %hello,/me says hello!
 pls,please
 :stare,ಠ_ಠ
 ```

+If you type ":stare", it will output "ಠ_ಠ"

 **Supported browsers:** Firefox with Greasemonkey, Chrome with Tampermonkey